Investec-Developer-Community/banking.make/readme.md

 # banking.make.dev

 This repo is a community space for playing with programmable banking, and building/extending its API functionality.
+We hope that anyone interested in building useful financial tools can use this repo to increase functionality for personal and business use-cases.

 ## How to contribute

 ### Bounties

+- We have a list of bounties for functionality that we think will be useful to add.
+Check it out as a starting point!
 - **Bounty Season #1: 25 October to 14 November**
 - Check out [available bounties on GitHub](https://github.com/programmable-banking-community/banking.make/issues?q=is%3Aissue+is%3Aopen+label%3Abounty)
 - If you see one that you like, comment that you want to claim it.
 The person that created the bounty will respond with a go-ahead.